 Central to determining this calculation will be the role of an independent SEAI registered Technical Advisor who will carry out the required technical assessment to determine the suitability of a home for a heat pump system.

 How can the Heat Loss Indicator (HLI) of a poorly-performing home be improved?
 The Technical Assessment report will set out the specifics for each individual home.
 It is likely to include recommendations to improve the insulation of the walls, attic and possibly floor.
 It may also require the installation of high-performance double or triple-glazed windows and doors.
+Spray foam insulation Peoria IL stays for a very long time without losing its shape.
+Alternatives sag and shrink, while spray foam remains rigid and strong.
 Doing this will generally make a home more airtight.
 This is good but will necessitate a ventilation strategy for occupant health and to protect against condensation effects.
 That might sound like a contradiction, but ventilation is extremely important.

 SEAI already offers grants for three types of wall insulation (external wall insulation, internal dry lining and cavity wall insulation) as well as attic insulation.

 Who is the Technical Advisor and what does he/she do?
 An independent SEAI registered Technical Advisor will be an engineer, architect, quantity surveyor or relevant construction professional who is also a registered Domestic BER Assessor and who has attended an SEAI Technical Advisor workshop.

 (S)he will use the DEAP software to determine the Heat Loss Indicator and thus the home’s suitability for a heat pump.
 This information may already be available from a current valid BER for the property.
 If no current BER exists then the advisor will publish an up-to-date BER, a prerequisite for a heat pump grant.
 The Technical Advisor will produce a Technical Assessment which will indicate that either the home is already heat pump ready or, if not, what upgrades are necessary to make it so.